-Contributing financially to the home
+Contribute financially to the home

-Caring for other family members
+Care for other family members

-Ensuring that contractors and builders are licensed and ensured
+Ensure that contractors and builders are licensed and ensured

 What can be done to assist caregivers?

 they should be included in the development of this plan.
 Specifically, educational

 The cause and effect of the injury or illness